 - Hand Tamper

-Click on any image to start lightbox display.
+Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎

 Thanks to Retro Ranch Revamp for this great project.
-You can get step by step instructions here…
+You can get step-by-step instructions here…

 Here’s a quick video tutorial…